 L mount battery with USB charging and power (model: RL-F971 L)

 This large Sony L-mount style battery (similar in size and with a bit more capacity than a conventional Sony NP-F970 battery with 47.5Wh) is ideal for powering accessories such as monitors and small lights but it has a couple of tricks up its sleeve that makes it a little more interesting.
 First, it has a check button at the top for battery status (25%, 50%, 75%, and 100%) next it has a micro USB port on one side which can be used to charge the battery overnight so you don’t need to take a charger with you unless you need to quickly charge the battery.
 Finally, it has a USB-A 5V 2.1amp port for powering USB accessories – ideal for some of the new wireless HDMI units like the Hollyland MARS 300 Pro unit we recently reviewed).

 The RL-F971 L battery with micro for charging and full USB-A for powering external devices

-- Safe D-tap power cable (model: YC-AC301, two others are also available for powering Alexa and Red cameras – we had no use for them) – this small cable (close to 50cm/1.5ft long) – is perfect for powering a monitor from D-tap without risk of wrongly connecting the cable and damaging your gear (YINCHEM mentions on their website that this is a patented technology which uses special circuitry to prevent accidental damage to your gear).
+This unit is perfect for powering a monitor from D-tap without the risk of wrongly connecting the cable and damaging your gear (YINCHEM mentions on their website that this is a patented technology that uses special circuitry to prevent accidental damage to your gear).

 Working with the YINCHEM products